Coronavirus (COVID-19) information

 Academic year: 2020 September start

-Days of the week: Students will be expected to attend college for one evening a week (Wednesdays) 4:30 - 9:30pm plus extra sessions for personal tutorials and dissertation supervision.
+Days of the week: Students will be expected to attend college for one evening a week (Tuesday) 4:30 - 9:30pm plus extra sessions for personal tutorials and dissertation supervision.

 Full time study: This course is full time study over one year.
 Students are required to attend the college for 30 weeks throughout the academic year of study.